 Enemy Mine: The Sheriff temporarily teams up with Robin in "The Sheriff of Nottingham" and again in "Adam Bell."

-Fake Defector: Robert of Huntingdon in "The Power of Albion", Marion in "The Betrayal".
+Fake Defector: Robert of Huntingdon in "The Power of Albion", Marian in "The Betrayal".

 Fantasy Kitchen Sink: The show was a rather eclectic mix of characters that ascribed to Christianity, mysticism, Paganism, Satanism, atheism, or Judaism, all of which had elements of their differing belief systems manifest in the show: golems, spirits, demons, witches, sorcerers, and Pagan gods.